Heart Full of Soul: Releases

 Less than three months after "For Your Love", "Heart Full of Soul" was released as the Yardbirds' first single since Clapton's departure.
 In the UK, Columbia issued it on 4 June 1965, with Epic Records following on 2 July 1965 in the US.
 The picture sleeve used by Epic featured a photo of the Clapton lineup instead of the Beck lineup; Epic's For Your Love album, released the month before, included a photo of Beck, but no image nor mention of Clapton.
 Epic released the group's next single, "I'm a Man", without a picture sleeve; Columbia did not use images for their 45s.
 In the UK, "Evil Hearted You", another Gouldman song, was the follow-up single.
 "Steeled Blues", a blues instrumental featuring Beck on slide guitar and Relf on harmonica, is included as the single's B-side.

-"Heart Full of Soul" saw its first album release on the Yardbirds' second American LP record, Having a Rave Up (1965).
+"Heart Full of Soul" saw its first album release on the Yardbirds' second American LP, Having a Rave Up with the Yardbirds (1965).
 In Canada, Capitol Records included the song on both their first album, titled Heart Full of Soul (1965, also known as Presenting the Yardbirds), and second album, Having a Rave Up (1965).
 It was also chosen for the popular American compilation The Yardbirds Greatest Hits (1967).
 In the UK, the earliest album appearance was on Remember ...
 The Yardbirds, a collection of pre-Yardbirds (also known as Roger the Engineer) material released in 1971 after the group disbanded.
 Numerous later compilations include it, such as Ultimate!
 (2001), the comprehensive career retrospective released by Rhino Records.